DATA PROCESSING ADDENDUM

 1. Duration and Scope of DPA

-(a) RecordLinker will Process Personal Data only in accordance with Customer’s instructions.
-By entering into this DPA, Customer instructs RecordLinker to Process Personal Data to provide the Service and to perform its other obligations and exercise its rights under the Agreement, including without limitation to (i) carry out any benefits, rights and obligations relating to the Service; (ii) maintain records relating to the Service; or (iii) comply with any legal or self-regulatory obligations relating to the Service.
-Customer acknowledges and agrees that RecordLinker may create and derive from Processing related to the Service, anonymized and/or aggregated data that does not identify Customer or any natural person and use, publicize, or share with third parties such data to improve RecordLinker’s products and services and for its other legitimate business purposes.
+RecordLinker will Process Personal Information only on documented, lawful instructions from Customer, including those set forth in the Agreement and Customer's use and configuration of the Services.
+By entering into this DPA, Customer instructs RecordLinker to Process Personal Information to provide the Services and to perform its other obligations and exercise its rights under the Agreement, including without limitation to (a) carry out any benefits, rights and obligations relating to the Services; (b) maintain records relating to the Services; and (c) comply with any legal or self-regulatory obligations relating to the Services.
+Customer agrees RecordLinker may create and derive from Processing related to the Services, anonymized and/or aggregated data that does not identify Customer or any natural person and use, publicize, or share with third parties such data to improve RecordLinker's products and services and for its other legitimate business purposes.
+RecordLinker will promptly notify Customer if, in RecordLinker's opinion, an instruction infringes Applicable Privacy Laws, and may decline to follow such instruction until the parties agree on a compliant alternative.

 (a) RecordLinker Security Measures.
-RecordLinker will implement and maintain technical and organizational measures designed to protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Personal Data (the “Security Measures”) as described in Annex 2 (Security Measures).
-RecordLinker may update the Security Measures from time to time, provided the updated measures do not decrease the overall protection of Personal Data.
+Taking into account the nature of Processing and the risks to individuals, RecordLinker will implement and maintain appropriate technical and organizational measures designed to protect Personal Information against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to such information (the "Security Measures") as described in Annex 1 (Security Measures).
+RecordLinker may update the Security Measures from time to time, provided the updated measures do not materially decrease the overall protection of Personal Information.

 (c) Customer's Security Responsibilities and Assessment

-(i) Customer’s Security Responsibilities.
-Customer agrees that, without limitation of RecordLinker’s obligations under Section 4 (Security), Customer is solely responsible for its use of the Service, including (a) making appropriate use of the Service to ensure a level of security appropriate to the risk in respect of the Personal Data; (b) securing the account authentication credentials, systems and devices Customer uses to access the Service; (c) securing Customer’s systems and devices that RecordLinker uses to provide the Service; and (d) backing up Personal Data.
+(i) Customer's Security Responsibilities.
+Customer agrees that, without limiting RecordLinker's obligations under Section 4 (Security), Customer is solely responsible for its use of the Services, including (a) making appropriate use of the Services to ensure a level of security appropriate to the risk in respect of the Personal Information; (b) securing Access Protocols, systems and devices Customer and its Authorized Users use to access the Services; (c) securing Customer's systems and devices that Process Personal Information; and (d) backing up Personal Information.

-(ii) Customer’s Security Assessment.
-Customer agrees that the Service, the Security Measures and RecordLinker’s commitments under this DPA are adequate to meet Customer’s needs, including with respect to any security obligations of Customer under Applicable Data Protection Laws, and provide a level of security appropriate to the risk in respect of the Personal Data.
+(ii) Customer's Security Assessment.
+Customer agrees that the Services, the Security Measures and RecordLinker's commitments under this DPA are adequate to meet Customer's needs, including with respect to any security and data protection obligations Customer may have under Applicable Data Protection Laws, and provide a level of security appropriate to the risk in respect of the Personal Information.

-(a) RecordLinker’s Data Subject Request Assistance.
-RecordLinker will (taking into account the nature of the Processing of Personal Data) provide Customer with assistance reasonably necessary for Customer to perform its obligation under Applicable Data Protection Laws to fulfill requests by data subjects to exercise their rights under Applicable Data Protection Laws (“Data Subject Requests”) with respect to Personal Data in RecordLinker’s possession or control.
-Customer shall compensate RecordLinker for any such assistance at RecordLinker’s then-current professional services rates, which shall be made available to Customer upon request.
+(a) RecordLinker's Data Subject Request Assistance.
+RecordLinker will (taking into account the nature of the Processing of Personal Information) provide Customer with assistance reasonably necessary for Customer to perform its obligation under Applicable Data Protection Laws to fulfill requests by data subjects to exercise their rights under Applicable Data Protection Laws ("Data Subject Requests") with respect to Personal Information in RecordLinker's possession or control.
+Assistance beyond standard product capabilities, support channels, and reasonable efforts may be provided as professional services subject to mutually agreed fees.

 (b) Customer's Responsibility for Requests.
 If RecordLinker receives a Data Subject Request, RecordLinker will advise the data subject to submit the request to Customer and Customer will be responsible for responding to any such request.

 (a) Liability Cap.
-The total combined liability of either party and its Affiliates towards the other party and its Affiliates, whether in contract, tort or any other theory of liability, under or in connection with Agreement, or this DPA combined, will be limited to the limitations on liability or other liability caps agreed to by the parties in the Agreement.
+Each party's liability in connection with this DPA will be limited to the limitations of liability and other liability caps agreed to by the parties in the Terms of Service.

 (b) Conflict.
 Except as expressly modified by the DPA, the terms of the Agreement remain in full force and effect.
 To the extent of any conflict or inconsistency between this DPA and the other terms of the Agreement, this DPA will govern.

 (c) General.
-Notwithstanding anything in the Agreement or any Order Form entered in connection therewith to the contrary, the parties acknowledge and agree that RecordLinker’s access to Personal Data does not constitute part of the consideration exchanged by the parties in respect of the Agreement.
-Notwithstanding anything to the contrary in the Agreement, any notices required or permitted to be given by RecordLinker to Customer under this DPA may be given (a) in accordance with any notice clause of the Agreement; (b) to RecordLinker’s primary points of contact with Customer; or (c) to any email provided by Customer for the purpose of providing it with Service-related communications or alerts.
+Notwithstanding anything in the Agreement or any Order entered in connection therewith to the contrary, the parties acknowledge and agree that the provision of Personal Information to RecordLinker does not constitute a sale or consideration exchanged by the parties in respect of the Agreement.
+Notwithstanding anything to the contrary in the Agreement, any notices required or permitted to be given by RecordLinker to Customer under this DPA may be given (a) in accordance with any notice clause of the Agreement; (b) to RecordLinker's primary points of contact with Customer; or (c) to any email provided by Customer for the purpose of providing it with Services-related communications or alerts.
 Customer is solely responsible for ensuring that such email addresses are valid.

 1. Organizational management responsible for the development, implementation and maintenance of RecordLinker's information security program.